run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 ### Query the Inference Server

-The specific `Marian` server is accepting queries over the _WebSockets_ protocol.
-You can use the Run:ai Marian [sample client](https://github.com/run-ai/models/tree/main/models/marian/client){target=_blank}.
+The specific inference server we just created is accepting queries over port 8000.
+You can use the Run:ai Triton demo client to send requests to the server.

-In the following command, replace  `<HOSTNAME>` and `<PORT>` with the service URL displayed in the previous `list` command:
+Find the host name by running `kubectl get svc -n runai-team-a`.
+Use the `inference1-00001-private` Cluster IP.

+Replace `<HOSTNAME>` below and run:

 ```
-runai submit inference-client -i gcr.io/run-ai-demo/quickstart-inference-marian-client \
-    -- --hostname <HOSTNAME> --port <PORT> --processes 1
+ runai submit inference-clien2  -i runai/example-triton-client -- perf_analyzer -m inception_graphdef --request-rate-range 50 -p 3600000 -u  <HOSTNAME>
 ```

 To see the result, run the following: